 Withdrawing cash directly from an ATM is a quick and easy option.
 The exchange rate offered is usually fairer than using an exchange bureau.
 Minimise your expense by making one or two large withdrawals, as opposed to paying the fee on several smaller withdrawals.

-If either yourself or a friend have access to a CHF bank account in Switzerland, you can use Wise and make the transfer ahead of time.
+If either yourself or a friend have access to a CHF bank account in Switzerland, you can use Wise and make the transfer ahead of time to send money to Switzerland.
 Wise uses the real mid-market exchange rate to convert your money - which almost always beat the banks.This also ensures your currency is sent and received usually local bank transfers, meaning you’ll not have any unwelcomed international bank fees eating into your money.

 Switzerland is known as both a worldwide banking center and a popular tourist destination.
 As a European railway hub, the country is easily accessible from...